Belmond Royal Scotsman England / Scotland, Europe, Scotland

 - a thank-you gift for every completed journey;

-- The Classic Golf Tour – 2 complimentary nights (before or after journey), Balmoral Hotel Edinburgh, plus dinner at the hotel’s Michelin-starred restaurant, Number One.
+- 2 complimentary nights, before or after The Classic Golf Tour -Balmoral Hotel Edinburgh, plus dinner at the hotel’s Michelin-starred restaurant, Number One.

 - NOTE: Train promotions cannot be combined (except for Club discount), are only valid for new bookings and are subject to availability.

 Fay says, “The majesty of the Scottish Highlands is the appropriate backdrop to the journeys by the Royal Scotsman; its unique and gracious carriages would be the envy of any private train owner of 100 years ago, whether royal, aristocratic or industrialist.”

 About the Royal Scotsman

 Experience the majestic Scottish Highlands, with ever-changing landscapes of sweeping glens, towering peaks, rugged shores and mirror-calm lochs from aboard The Belmond Royal Scotsman.
 It is a truly exclusive experience, with just 36 guests, ensuring maximum comfort, personal attention and space to stretch out and relax in sumptuous luxury.
 The rich interiors reflect an Edwardian feel, with elegant lounges and wonderfully comfortable suites.

 Please do not hesitate to contact us if the journey you seek is not featured below.